Talk to a Texas Maritime Collision Attorney about Your Rights for Free

 - Funeral, counseling and other death-related expenses

-Speak with a Maritime Collision Lawyer for Free
+Speak with a Texas Maritime Collision Lawyer for Free

-If you need more information about pursuing a Jones Act claim for financial compensation after a maritime collision, we encourage you to contact us promptly.
+If you need more information about pursuing a Jones Act claim for financial compensation after a maritime collision, we encourage you to contact our Texas offshore injuries lawyers promptly.
 To speak with an experienced maritime collision attorney in confidence as soon as possible, call 800-468-4878 or request a free consultation online now.